martijnboland/aurelia-skeleton-webpack/README.md

 You can now browse the skeleton app at http://localhost:3000.

-To make a development bundle, enter
+To make a development bundle (output to /build):

 ```
 npm run build
 ```

-To make a production build, enter
+To make a production bundle (output to /dist):

 ```
 npm run prod
 ```

-The production build output is located in /dist